sendgrid/docs/source/User_Guide/Legacy_Newsletter/Legacy_Newsletter_Migration/faq.md

 How do I transfer my unsubscribes from Legacy Newsletter to Marketing Campaigns?
 {% endanchor %}

-View our unsubscribe migration how-to video or documentation page for step-by -step instructions.
+View our unsubscribe migration how-to video or documentation page for step-by-step instructions.

 {% anchor h2 %}
 Contact Management